-We are always searching for experienced wordsmiths and professional proof-editors and readers to be part of the fam.
-If interested, please send our Director an email with your recent CV, a brief 1 page cover letter, and a GIF (yes, you heard us) to firstname.lastname@example.org
+We are always on the search for talented wordsmiths and to be part of the fam.
+If interested, please send our Director an email with your recent CV, a brief 1 page cover letter, and a GIF (yes, you heard us) to email@example.com

 + Tell us something different

 For registered charities, we do offer discount prices and dependent on the project, we will also consider doing work pro bono.

 + K. Cut to the chase.
 What makes you different from other copywriters?

 Owing to our Founder's background in Psychology, we go beyond just putting words together, and making sentences sound good.
 The words is only the output, but the journey we take our clients on to arrive at the words, is where the magic lies.
 We consider how the the articulate choices of words can make people feel different emotions.
 Because to us, copywriting is not just about communicating what you do - clearly and concisely.
 It's about creating something that connects, sticks and resonates.
 And the only way to do that?
 Is if we dive into the consumer psychology of your clients, to understand why audiences react a particular way, and use our appreciation of the mental mind to creating copy.